 Repeat A-level Applicants

 The offer for repeat candidates may be one A-level grade higher than the normal asking grades.
 Grades from the previous year can be held.
-Please note that only two attempts at admission are allowed.
+Please note that only two attempts at A-level are allowed.

 Visiting the School of Pharmacy

-In addition to the general University Open Days held in September students made an offer will be invited to a UCAS Visit Day, which are usually held in February-April.
+In addition to the general University Open Days held in September students made an offer will be invited to a Faculty/School Visit Day, usually held in February-April.
 This will allow you the opportunity to visit the University and to find out more about the Pharmaceutical Biotechnology degree and the facilities on offer.
 It also gives you a flavour of the academic and social life at Queen's.

 If you cannot find the information you need here, please contact the University Admissions and Access Service (firstname.lastname@example.org), giving full details of your qualifications and educational background.